Prisma needs Node.js to run certain generation code, so make sure Node.js is installed in the environment where you

 Run and test the application

 bun run.
-Each time we run it, a new user is created.terminal
+Each run creates a new user.terminal

 terminal